lp6m/yolov5s_android/convert_model/README.md

 ### Why we exclude detect head layers?
 NNAPI does not support some layers included in detect head layers.
 For example, The number of dimension supported by [ANEURALNETWORKS_MUL](https://developer.android.com/ndk/reference/group/neural-networks#group___neural_networks_1ggaabbe492c60331b13038e39d4207940e0ab34ca99890c827b536ce66256a803d7a).   operator for multiply layer is up to 4.
 The input of multiply layer in detect head layers has 5 dimension, so NNAPI delegate cannot load the model.

+For the inference, the calculation of detect head layers are implemented outside of the tflite model.
+For Android, the detect head layer is [implemented in C++ and executed on the CPU through JNI](https://github.com/lp6m/yolov5s_android/blob/dev/app/tflite_yolov5_test/app/src/main/cpp/postprocess.cpp).
+For host evaluation, we use [PyTorch model](https://github.com/lp6m/yolov5s_android/blob/dev/host/detector_head.py) ported from original yolov5 repository.

 ## OpenVino -> TfLite